-Agricultural Scientist Recruitment Board and in case National Eligibility Test qualified candidates are not available they shall qualify National Eligibility Test prior to their promotion and the College or University may employ Graduate Assistants with BVSc and AH or MVSc degree against the vacant post for a maximum period of two years and not more than one in each department.
+(1) The persons with only basic veterinary qualification, included in Schedules to the Act, registered with a State Veterinary Council and having a Post-graduate Degree in the concerned subject, shall be recruited as teaching faculty in the Veterinary Colleges and preference shall be given to the candidates who have qualified National Eligibility Test conducted by Agricultural Scientist Recruitment Board and in case National Eligibility Test qualified candidates are not available they shall qualify National Eligibility Test prior to their promotion and the College or University may employ Graduate Assistants with B.V.Sc. and A.H. or M.V.Sc. degree against the vacant post for a maximum period of two years and not more than one in each department.

-- (2) The post of Dean and Head of Department in a Veterinary College shall be filled up only with a teacher with basic veterinary qualification and the teaching staff in a veterinary college shall be whole-time teacher and shall be entitled for Non-Practicing Allowance (NPA). - (3) A person possessing qualification included in the First or Second Schedule to the Act shall be generally appointed as examiner or paper setter for the conduct of a professional examination for the Bachelor of Veterinary Science and Animal Husbandry course:
+- (2) The post of Dean and Head of Department in a Veterinary College shall be filled up only with a teacher with basic veterinary qualification.
+The teaching staff in a Veterinary college shall be whole-time teacher and shall be entitled for Non-Practicing Allowance (NPA). - (3) A person possessing qualification included in the First or Second Schedule to the Act shall be generally appointed as examiner or paper setter for the conduct of a professional examination for the Bachelor of Veterinary Science and Animal Husbandry Degree Course:

-Provided that a person without the qualifications mentioned above may also be appointed examiner in his or her concerned subject provided he or she possesses the doctorate degree in that subject and a minimum three years under graduate teaching experience.
+Provided that a person without the qualifications mentioned above may also be appointed examiner in his or her concerned subject provided he or she possesses the doctorate degree in that subject and a minimum three years under-graduate teaching experience.